 \subsection{Information Loss and Training Performance}

-We model the spikes as random variables by defining stochastic spikes~\citep{guo2024ternary, xing2024spikelm}.
-So, spikes are treated as random variables rather than having definite values, allowing us to describe their behavior in terms of the probability of taking on specific values and the probability distribution of the membrane potential, as defined by the following equations:
+Following Guo et al. and Xing et al., we model spikes as random variables rather than deterministic values~\cite{guo2024ternary, xing2024spikelm}.
+This lets us describe their behavior through the probability of taking specific values and the distribution of the membrane potential, as defined by the following equations:

 In the above, $\tilde{s}^B$ and $\tilde{s}^T$ denote stochastic binary and ternary spikes, respectively, and $p^0$, $p^+$, and $p^-$ are the probabilities of observing a zero spike, a positive spike, and a negative spike, respectively.
-We can define $p^0$, $p^+$, and $p^-$ based on the distance of $m(t)$ to the thresholds and/or $0$.
+These probabilities are determined by the distribution of the membrane potential $m(t)$.
+Under conditions that generally hold, the membrane potential of LIF neurons in the subthreshold regime tends to follow a Gaussian-like distribution (see Appendix A).
+Therefore, we can define $p^0$, $p^+$, and $p^-$ based on the distance of $m(t)$ to the thresholds and/or $0$.